Saturday, Oct. 25, 2025

 Mission Statement

-We are the Sacramento, California chapter of Sisters in Crime.
-We promote the ongoing advancement, recognition and professional development of women crime writers.
+Capitol Crimes is the Sacramento, California chapter of the international writers organization, Sisters in Crime.
+We promote the ongoing advancement, recognition, and professional development of all writers of the crime genre.

 Powered by Wild Apricot Membership Software